 Investigating and understanding a patient’s past and current medical history

-In the US, chiropractors make an average of $75,000 a year, according to the US Bureau of Labor Statistics (BLS).
-A chiropractor's salary, on an hourly basis, translates to roughly $36.06 per hour.
+Chiropractors make a median salary of $75,000 a year, according to the US Bureau of Labor Statistics (BLS).
+A chiropractor's salary, on an hourly basis, translates to roughly $36.06 per hour .

 Because a chiropractor may work in a chiropractic practice with other doctors or own their own practice, the annual average salary for this profession can have fairly wide gaps.
-Your years of experience and any specializations, along with any certifications you hold will significantly impact how much you can earn as a chiropractor.
+Your years of experience, any specializations, and any certifications you hold will significantly impact how much you can earn as a chiropractor.

 Where you work as a chiropractor may affect your annual salary.
-From a geographical standpoint, some states such as Rhode Island, Tennessee, and Connecticut, are among the highest paying states in the US for chiropractors.
+States with cities where salaries are generally higher, such as New York and California, are among the highest-paying states in the US for chiropractors.
 Other states like Wyoming, Utah, and Arkansas rank as the lowest-paying states for chiropractors.
 Here's a few salary examples, taken from Glassdoor :

 Chiropractic offices may run hours that are different from other medical providers.
 For example, many practices may hold night and weekend appointments.

 Some chiropractors work part-time, full-time, or a mix of both.
 You may even find some chiropractors who travel to see clients or work more “on the go” than in an office setting.
 If you own your own practice, you have the freedom to set your hours.
 All of these factors will likely affect your salary.

 Your job title as a chiropractor may impact your yearly earnings.
 Individuals who hold a Chiropractic Doctorate (DC) degree and license to work within a state will likely have more options for career paths to pursue.

 Examples of job titles for licensed chiropractors and their salaries:

 Associate chiropractor: $75,285